A Guide For Writing Research Papers, Essays, and Theses

 The main body of your paper or article is built around the data, information, examples, or works you are interpreting.
 Each paragraph supports the main point and supporting claims made in your introduction.
 Some papers work best by building your analysis around case studies, examples, and/or explicit references to the material you are interpreting.
 Document all sources in footnotes and/or a Works Cited or Works Consulted bibliography at the end.

 This is often the section neglected or thrown away by many--especially novice--writers.
 A conclusion is an essential part of the logical and rhetorical structure of your writing.
 Here you answer the all-important "so what" question.
 You can expand on your main point, show how your approach contributes to the ongoing intellectual dialogue on your topic, and/or show how it leads to further thought, questions, and additional needed research.
 (See below on the conclusion).

-is a learned technique for making an intended effect on an
+Rhetoric is a learned technique for making an intended effect on an audience or reader

 Building credibility and authority Rhetorical Principles Still Hold for Cross-Media and Digital Information Sources